 Indoor air may contain more toxins and pollution than outdoor air.
 That might be surprising, but it is true.
 A number of people believe that air which lingers outdoors is unhealthy, but the fact is the amount of indoor toxins is often greater than outdoor pollution.

-A variety of factors may be polluting your indoor atmosphere, including: smoking, cleaning materials, malfunctioning appliances, electronics, building material, and so on.
+A variety of factors may be polluting your indoor atmosphere, including: smoking, cleaning materials, malfunctioning appliances, electronics, building materials, and so on.
 Even our clothes and linens give off toxins (unless they are organic!).

 Even the freshener which you use may release potentially risky chemical substances into the house.